 I must have spotted over a hundred red-tailed hawks during my 650-mile drive.
-Finials perched atop lamp posts and utility poles.
-Hoping for a meal, just like Uncle Al.
+Finials perched atop lamp posts and utility poles, hoping for a meal.

-Flagpole-sitting was a fad during the Roaring Twenties and the early days of the Great Depression, a popular test of endurance for someone who would attempt to roost on high for weeks or months at a time.
+Flagpole-sitting was a fad during the Roaring Twenties and the early days of the Great Depression.
+A test of endurance for someone who would attempt to roost on high for weeks or months at a time.
 The sitter would negotiate a fee prior to the attempt, or an assistant on the ground below would collect money from spectators.
 To Al, it must have looked like a much easier way to earn a stake, or a steak, than working as a day laborer.

 The hawks I saw along the highway were also looking for an easier way to earn a living, but they were hoping to collect their meal ticket in the form of pocket gophers, not pocket change.
-Just as well.
-I didn’t observe a single gawking crowd.
-I did spy several birds diving for dinner although, at 70 mph, I wasn’t around long enough to tell if it was Hard Times for the predator or the prey that day.
+I didn’t observe a single gawking crowd but I did spy several birds diving for dinner although, at 70 mph, I wasn’t around long enough to tell if it was Hard Times for the predator or the prey that day.